gavinchou/vim_config/README.md

 		2015-10-17-Sat 14:46:02

-* type `timelog` in normal mode to insert a time based log template, cursor will be set right after 'tag: '
+* type `timelog` in normal mode to insert a time based log template, cursor will be set right behind 'tag: '

 		## 2015-10-17-Sat 14:45:37
 		tag: